TNO/MBDlyb/README.md

 # Installation & usage
 This section briefly describes how to install MBDlyb, how to set up the database ([Neo4j](https://neo4j.com/)) which is used to store the models, and how to start MBDlyb.
 More documentation is available [here](https://mbdlyb.esi.nl/userguide/).
+Pre-packaged _wheel_ files can be found on the [Releases page](https://github.com/TNO/MBDlyb/releases) on Github.

 ## Installation
 MBDlyb is developed in Python and distributed as a Python wheel package.
 It is advised to install MBDlyb in a Python virtual environment, e.g., using `venv` or `conda`.
 How to create a virtual environment using `venv` is described below.